 The derivative of $inputVar_1$ is excluded from the argument list of the derivative-function.
-This relies on assumptions on the arguments to the function; and the function should document these assumptions (it is not always straightforward to verify them).
-In many cases even the undifferentiated function will only behave correctly under these assumptions.
+This relies on assumptions on the arguments to the function; and the function should document these assumptions (it

 The inputs excluded using zeroDerivative or noDerivative may be of any type (including types not containing reals).